Gulkbag/Virtuous-Editor/README.md

 ``cp virtuous /usr/bin/``

 # Credits
-Thanks to ``Colin/C.night`` for coming up with the pallete and name for this editor
+Thanks to ``Colin/C. Night`` for coming up with the pallete and name for this editor